serviceengineerops/serviceengineeropsws/_services/worksite-assessment.md

 layout: service
 ---

-We access local equipment installation.
-Operational, maintenance conditons of worksite and make reporting back to Client.
+Observe and inspect of equipment installation, operational and maintenance conditions at worksite and make report back to the Client.

 ## Use cases
-- **Contractual risks evaluation:** Client doesn't have supply contract yet but would like to evaluate installation, operation, maintenance risks before get secured into project/contract;
+- **Contractual risk evaluation:** Client doesn’t have the supply contract yet but would like to evaluate installation, operation and maintenance risks before securing the project.
-- **Site readiness inspection:** Client have contract in place but would like to ensure worksite readiness criteria is met, before mobilize personnel or equipment;
+- **Site readiness inspection:** Client has a contract in place but would like to ensure that worksite readiness criteria are met before mobilizing personnel or equipment.
-- **Works supervision:** Client would like to have detailed outlook on transport, storage, installation, repair, maintenance activities performing within equipment;
+- **Work supervision:** Client would like to have a detailed outlook on transport, storage, installation, repair and maintenance activities performing within equipment.
-- **Failure/misperformance investigation:** Client going thru RCFA scrutiny and request more data from actual installation;
+- **Failure/malperformance investigation:** Client is going through RCFA scrutiny and requests more data from actual installation.
-- **Warranty event handling:** Client looking for obtain more details/confidence on received data for get better accuracy of technical or administrative decisions.
+- **Warranty event handling:** Client is looking for more details/confidence on received data in order to make accurate technical or administrative decisions.